seanbreckenridge/exobrain/media/online_databases/README.md

 For example, MAL, IMDB, Letterboxd

 At a higher level.
-Its all.
+Its all:

 - metadata
 - community